elainebroche-dev/anagram/README.md

 ## User Experience (UX)

--   ### User stories

-    -   #### As a user I want to be able to :
+-   ### User stories - as a user I want to be able to :

     1. Easily determine the purpose of the website.
     2. Enter a username and have this visible on screen while the game is in progress.
     3. Choose from a list of topics to answer questions on.
     4. Play a round of 10 random anagram questions on the topic selected.
     5. Easily tell which question of the round is being asked.
     6. See a running total of correct answers.
     7. See a timer to indicate how much time is left to enter an answer.
     8. Get feedback on whether or not the correct answer has been entered.
     9. At the end of the round get feedback on overall score for the round.
     10. Navigate easily between the game screens, including quitting a round, playing another round or ending the game.

 ## Features